 Eliminate Large or Unneeded Files

-When you are unable to move an app, not enough storage space can be the reason.
-Remove any huge or useless files that might be occupying space on your computer as another option to clear up space.
+When you cannot move an app, insufficient storage space can be the reason.
+Remove any huge or useless files occupying space on your computer as another option to clear up space.
 This can contain outdated backups, big media files you no longer require, or programs you seldom use.

 To find these files, utilize the search function on your machine.
 You may search for files in Windows based on their size.
 Launch the search box, then enter “size:” before the necessary file size to accomplish this.
 To discover all items larger than 500 MB, type “size:>500MB” into the search field, for example.